ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/100-ticketmaster-gift-card.markdown

 disable-form: false
 is_promoted: true
 has_entry_page: true
-title: "Win a £100 Ticketmaster gift card!"
+title: "Win a £100 Ticketmaster Gift card!"
 competition-description: "<p>In need of plans for the weekend?
 NME has just organised\
   \ it for you, YES! you’ve heard right, we’re giving away a £100 Ticketmaster gift\
   \ card for YOU to attend that concert you’ve always wanted to go or that football\